Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Cleaned up the plugin's code.

 ### v2.1.0
+- Fixed many bugs relating to the plugin's textures and sounds.
 - Added a new custom `Pressed Hovered Texture` property.
 - Added a new custom `Pressed Focused Texture` property.
 - Added a new custom `Disabled Hovered Texture` property.
 - Added a new custom `Disabled Focused Texture` property.
 - Changed the name of the `Disabled Sound` property to `Disabled Pressed Sound`.
-- Fixed many bugs relating to the textures and the sounds.
 - Cleaned up the plugin's code.

 ### v2.0.0
 - Initial public release of the plugin on the [Godot Asset Library](https://godotengine.org/asset-library) as well as the setup of the GitHub repository and everything else that goes with it.

 ### v1.3.0
+- Fixed several bugs.
+- Fixed the default values of some properties that were mistakenly left undefined.
+- Fixed a typo in the name of one of the properties.
 - Added the `Action Mode` property that originated from the Button.
 - Added the `Focused Texture` property that originated from the TextureButton.
 - Added a new custom `Focused Sound` property, based on the Texture Button's `Focused Texture` property.
-- Fixed several bugs.
-- Fixed the default values of some properties that were mistakenly left undefined.
-- Fixed a typo in the name of one of the properties.
 - Changed the name of the NinePatchButton's icon image from `Icon.png` to `NinePatchButton.png` and its Import Preset from `Default` to `2D Pixel`.
 - Removed the deprecated `Enabled Focus Mode` property that originated from the Button.
 It has been superceded by the Control node's own `Focus Mode` property, and is scheduled for removal in Godot 4.
 - Cleaned up the plugin's code.